curl/everything-curl/transfers/conn/keepalive.md

 You set the `CURLOPT_TCP_KEEPIDLE` long to the number of seconds you want the connection to be idle before sending the first keep alive probe.
 The default value is 60 seconds.
-It makes sense to try to set this to a time slightly lower than the timit limit in your strictest middle box.
+It makes sense to try to set this to a time slightly lower than the time limit in your strictest middle box.

 ## Probe interval

 Set `CURLOPT_TCP_KEEPINTVL` to a long for the number of seconds to wait between subsequent keep alive probes.
-The propes that follow once the first keep alive probe has been sent.
+The probes that follow once the first keep alive probe has been sent.
 Default is 60 seconds.

 ## Probe count